Is this Program Right for You?

 For the current course lists, please visit ACT's website here

-The International Programs Office has staff dedicated to assist students with all needs.
-Before departure, staff in the ACT Boston office are there to answer questions and provide students with the support they need.
-Once students arrive in Greece, staff orients them with the campus and life in Thessaloniki and provides information on volunteer
+The International Programs Office at ACT has staff dedicated to assist students with all needs, and provide students with necessary information before you leave for your abroad experience.
+Before your departure, staff in the ACT Boston office can also answer questions and provide students with the support you need.
+Once students arrive in Greece, staff orients you with the campus and life in Thessaloniki and provides information on volunteer

 Housing and Meals

-The program includes several excursions for visiting students like a tour of Thessaloniki, a day trip to Vergina and a weekend trip to Athens and Delphi.
-Students have access to add on additional optional trips or can travel on their own to places like Mt.
+for visiting students like a tour of Thessaloniki, a day trip to Vergina, and a weekend trip to Athens and Delphi.
+Students have access to add on additional optional trips or you can travel on your own to places like Mt.
 Olympus and the beautiful sandy beaches of Halkidiki, an hour’s drive away.
 The monasteries of Mt.
 Athos (Aghio Oros) also offer opportunities for easy weekend excursions.
 Exceptional archeological sites dating to the times of Alexander the Great and the Roman and Byzantine empires are nearby as well as hundreds of Byzantine churches, and many and varied museums.
 A multitude of theaters and live music venues, world class restaurants, and thousands of small, exotic tavernas cater to all tastes.